duleorlovic/blog/_posts/2017-05-03-bootstrap-front-end-framework.markdown

 You can hide close modal with `$('#my-modal').modal('toggle');`

+Usually `fade` makes some problem with positioning so you should not use fadding for custom modals.

 ## Bootstrap tooltip

 To inspect `data-toggle="tooltip"` you need to find it's selector and